kontaktanderson/BowlingSimulator/readme.md

 Installation
 -----------

-You can either choose to copy the entire folder inside a LAMP server and access the public folder or install a dockerhub server.
+You can either choose to copy the entire folder inside a LAMP server and point the apache to the public folder or install a dockerhub server.
 The docker is located at chaj/bowlingassignment

 ```